chadn/ml-event-tagger/docs/ARCHITECTURE.md

 **Notes:**

--   `formatted_address` is optional but recommended for better predictions
+-   `location` is optional but recommended for better predictions
 -   Returns top-5 tags sorted by confidence (descending)
 -   Confidence values are between 0.0 and 1.0